tkn-tub/ns3-gym/src/energy/doc/energy.rst

 Energy Framework
 ----------------

 Energy consumption is a key issue for wireless devices, and wireless network researchers often need to investigate the energy consumption at a node or in the overall network while running network simulations in ns-3.
 This requires ns-3 to support energy consumption modeling.
 Further, as concepts such as fuel cells and energy scavenging are becoming viable for low power wireless devices, incorporating the effect of these emerging technologies into simulations requires support for modeling diverse energy sources in ns-3.
-The ns-3 Energy Framework provides the basis for energy consumption and energy source modeling.
+The ns-3 Energy Framework provides the basis for energy consumption, energy source and energy harvesting modeling.

 Model Description